AdebanjoOayinka/PALMORA-GROUP-HR-ANALYSIS/README.md

         *- From the cleaned data, a pivot table was done to get the total counts of the genders in each region in the orgarnization.

-        *- A Bar chart was used to show the distribution side by side
+        *- A Bar chart was used to show the distribution side by side.

     5. Analyse the company’s salary structure.
 Identify if there is a gender pay gap.
-If there is, identify the department and regions that should be the focus of management
+If there is, identify the department and regions that should be the focus of management:

         *- From the cleaned data, a pivot table was done to see the salary for each gender in each department and region in the orgarnization.

         *- A Bar chart was used to show the salary payment for each gender distribution side by side.

         *- A Bar chart was used to show the regions with this salary variance.

-    6. A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000
+    6. A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000:

-        ● Does Palmoria meet this requirement?
+        ● Does Palmoria meet this requirement:

             *- Using the (IF) function in excel to see the whole salary of the employees.

             *- The data shows the company does not meet the requirement of $90,000 minimum salary.

         ● Show the pay distribution of employees grouped by a band of $10,000: